gitlabhq/gitlabhq/doc/ci/build_artifacts/README.md

 # Introduction to build artifacts

 Artifacts is a list of files and directories which are attached to a build after it completes successfully.
-Artificats is enabled by default.  _If you are searching for ways to use artifacts, jump to [Defining artifacts in `.gitlab-ci.yml`](#defining-artifacts-in-gitlab-ciyml)._
+This feature is enabled by default in all GitLab installations.

+_If you are searching for ways to use artifacts, jump to [Defining artifacts in `.gitlab-ci.yml`](#defining-artifacts-in-gitlab-ciyml)._

 Since GitLab 8.2 and [GitLab Runner] 0.7.0, build artifacts that are created by